zestia/ember-async-tooltips/README.md

 </details>

+#### `@eager`

+Optional.
+When true, `@onLoad` is fired when the mouse enters the reference element, this is so data required for the tooltip to display will arrive sooner.
+When false `@onLoad` is fired when the tooltip displays.
+Defaults to true.

 #### `@position`

 Optional.
 Tooltips will be automatically positioned around the outside edge of the element if no `@position` is specified.